aceismtemple/new-heavens-and-a-new-earth/Topics/isaiah6517.md

 In ancient times, infant mortality was devastatingly common.
 The people understood this pain intimately.

-God’s promise of long life and stability shows:
+HaShem’s promise of long life and stability shows:

 * **a transformed environment**
 * **peaceful conditions**
 * **health and safety**
 * **the removal of curses and calamities**

-This imagery shows God **reversing the conditions of judgment** and restoring the blessings of life.
+This imagery shows HaShem **reversing the conditions of judgment** and restoring the blessings of life.

 ---